-• Presentations, projects, debates, speeches, exams ACADEMIC DISHONESTY Students are on their honor to abide by Scholé Academy's Learning Philosophy which assumes the personal cultivation of Student-Virtues described in the Student-Parent Handbook.
-Additionally, plagiarism is a serious and punishable offense.
-Proper citation of all sources is essential to the academic endeavor.
-Remember to cite any source if the information is not common knowledge or is an opinion obtained through any source.
-A plagiarized assignment will result in a failing grade.
-Students should consult their chosen style manual (see Student Expectations above) for specific directions on obtaining, quoting, and paraphrasing sources.
-THE VIRTUAL CLASSROOM We will be using the free online "virtual classroom" software provided by Zoom, one of the leading companies that provide such software.
-The virtual classroom will provide students with interactive audio, text chat, and an interactive whiteboard in which texts, diagrams, video, and other media can be displayed and analyzed.
-We will provide students with a link (via email) that will enable students to join the virtual classroom.
-Specific information regarding the technology used by Scholé Academy (including required technology) can be found by visiting the Technology in the Classroom section of the Student-Parent Handbook.
-Students will submit documents by scanning and uploading them to their personal computer, then attaching those files as pdfs to an email.
-They will submit their work to the Western History learning management system (access granted after enrollment is secured).
-THINGS TO REMEMBER WITH ONLINE EDUCATION Online learning can be enjoyable, but students are encouraged to experience screen-free time!
-Meeting with a friend face to face, taking walks outside, playing an outdoor game, and watching neighborhood critters will balance and enhance online education.
-There are also endless opportunities to be distracted when learning online.
-Websites are designed to grab people's attention.
-Giving focused attention is difficult, so in order to be fully present with online learning, turn off distractions, and practice self-control.
-This will foster the best educational experience possible.
-ABOUT THE INSTRUCTOR Dr. Seaward was born and raised in central California.
+Dr. Seaward was born and raised in central California.
 She received her B.A. in Liberal Arts and earned her elementary teaching credential at California State University, Stanislaus before becoming an Air Force wife in 1992.
 During the nomadic years of military life, she lived in various places: Oklahoma, Colorado, South Korea, Japan, Hawaii, and Florida.
-She is blessed to be a wife and mother of two teenage girls.
+She is blessed to be a wife and mother of two daughters in college.
 Dr. Seaward has served as the President of the Protestant Women of the Chapel at Hickam AFB, Hawaii.
 She has also served as a group and administrative leader in Bible Study Fellowship.
 She completed her M.A. in Humanities from California State University, Dominguez Hills, and her Ph.D. in Humanities with a concentration in Literature from Faulkner University where the Great Books program changed the way she viewed education.
 Dr. Seaward has taught high school English in a traditional Christian school.
 She also taught a course on Aquinas and Dante and served as the faculty adviser for the student book club at Kepler Education.
+This is her second year teaching at Scholé Academy, and she is enjoying the model of restful learning.
 She is a long-time admirer of C.S.
 Lewis, and she continues to grow in her appreciation for the Great Books of the Western World.
-She enjoys supporting her daughters, taking long walks with her husband, following sumo wrestling, and the pleasure of reading.
+She enjoys supporting her daughters, taking long walks with her husband, watching sumo wrestling, and the pleasure of reading.